mikeakohn/naken_asm/docs/developer.md

 Developer Guidelines
 ====================

-For anyone interested in adding a new assembler to naken_asm, fixing bugs, or adding features, this document gives coding standards that I will accept when doing a merge request and a small tutorial on how to add a new CPU from scratch.
+I typically would rather work on this project myself..
+I put the source code out so it's easy to compile on whatever system people want it on.
+However, if someone has a bug fix or added a new assembler, I do accept merge requests.

+I'm quite picky on coding style, I do my best to avoid inconsistency in the way the code looks, so this page is for coding standard guidelines used in naken_asm and information on how to add a new CPU and such.

+When sending a merge request, please only make it on fix or feature at a time so I can pick which ones appear appropriate.
+This also makes it easier for me understand what exactly I'm merging in.

 Adding A New CPU
 ----------------